MoritzMueller2508/ChessAI_Implementation/ReadMe.md

 ---

 ### _Section 4.7: Test.ipynb_
-__Test.ipynb__ is the Notebook that tests the algorithms.
+__Test.ipynb__ is the notebook that tests the algorithms.
 It evaluates algorithms using two types of tests:
 1. Performance and effectiveness tests by putting two algorithms up against each other.
 The winner is registered as well as the amount of time the algorithms took to make their moves.
 2. Chess problems that the most effective algorithm must solve.
 These tests can be seen as unit tests.

 Further tests should be added when new algorithms or functionality is implemented.

+---

+### _Section 4.8: Play.ipynb_
+__Play.ipynb__ is a simple notebook that lets the user play a game of chess against the current most sophisticated algorithm.

 ---